mavryk-network/mavryk-protocol/docs/nairobi/rpc.rst

     <button class="tablinks" onclick="showTab(this, 'GET_..--block_id--context--delegates--pkh--staking_balanceoutput.bin', 'GET_..--block_id--context--delegates--pkh--staking_balance')">Binary output</button>
     </div><div id="GET_..--block_id--context--delegates--pkh--staking_balancedescr" class="GET_..--block_id--context--delegates--pkh--staking_balance tabcontent">
             <p>
-            Returns the total amount of tokens (in mutez) delegated to a given delegate.
+            Returns the total amount of tokens (in mumav) delegated to a given delegate.
 This includes the balances of all the contracts that delegate to it, but also the balance of the delegate itself, its frozen deposits, and its frozen bonds.</p>
             </div>
   <div id="GET_..--block_id--context--delegates--pkh--staking_balanceoutput.json" class="GET_..--block_id--context--delegates--pkh--staking_balance tabcontent">
     <pre>